fenago/oraclesec/Lab0.md

 ---

-Adjust the lab content based on the level of your students and the specific requirements of your course.
 The default password 'fenago' is used throughout for consistency, but feel free to change it as needed for your lab environment.